|Min. Monthly Repayments||Increased Monthly Repayments|

 In such a scenario, you would have paid $500 on the loan for 69 months and have paid $4,580.89 in interest.

-However, you can reduce the time and money you invest in repaying that loan by making extra payments.
+However, you can reduce the time and money you invest in repaying that loan by making extra payments or even using an income-based repayment plan.

 Using the same example above, let’s imagine that you put an extra $100 on your monthly student loan payment.